rolling-scopes-school/tasks/react/modules/tasks/routing.md

 # React Routing.
 Tests.

-## Technical Requirements.
+## Technical Requirements

 1. Create a separate branch for this task from the previous task's branch.
+Branch name: "hooks-and-routing".
 2. All components must be changed to **functional components**, except **Error Boundary** components, as error boundaries in React still need to be class components.
    - Implement custom hook to restore search query from the local storage (LS) and put it to the LS on unmount.
 Use respective React lifecycle hook as a basis.
 3. All logic should be split into components:
    - If you need an access either to the component's lifecycle or the state **use hooks**.
    - All data should be stored in the **component's state**.
 4. Add routing to your application using **React Router**.
-5. Add 404 page when user navigates to non-existing route.
+5. Add a 404 page when user navigates to non-existing route.
-6. Add and configure test runner: Jest or Vitest.
+6. Add and configure a test runner: Jest or Vitest.
 Test runner should show the test coverage.
 You should aim to reach at least 80% of the test coverage.
-7. Add testing library: React Testing Library.
+7. Add a testing library: React Testing Library.
 You should add tests for the several scenarios keeping in mind that mocked data should be used instead of real API calls.
 8. Tests for the Card List component:
    - Verify that the component renders the specified number of cards;
    - Check that an appropriate message is displayed if no cards are present.